Myrtle Allen

-Myrtle Allen (13 March 1924 – 13 June 2018) was an Irish Michelin star-winning head chef and co-owner of the restaurant The Yeats Room at Ballymaloe House in Shanagarry, County Cork.
-Besides her career in cooking, she had also been a writer, hotelier and teacher.
+Myrtle Allen (born Myrtle Hill, 13 March 1924 – 13 June 2018) was an Irish chef.
+She was head chef and co-owner of the Michelin star-winning restaurant The Yeats Room at Ballymaloe House in Shanagarry, County Cork.
+Besides her career in cooking, she was also a writer, hotelier and teacher.

 Personal life

 Myrtle Hill was the daughter of Henry Houghton Hill, granddaughter of Arthur Hill, and great-granddaughter of Henry Hill, all respected architects in Cork.
 She was a member of the Religious Society of Friends (Quakers).

-In 1943, Myrtle Hill married Ivan Allen, a vegetable grower, who was working at the farm Kinoith in Shanagarry.
-In 1947 the couple bought Ballymaloe House and the surrounding farm.
+In 1943, she married Ivan Allen, a vegetable grower, who was working at the farm Kinoith in Shanagarry.
+In 1947, the couple bought Ballymaloe House and the surrounding farm.
 Ivan managed the fruit and vegetable farm and worked on Kinoith, while his wife took care of the children and the manor.
 Later, in 1958, Ivan Allen inherited Kinoith from Wilson Strangman, the deceased owner.

 As her husband was a successful grower of fruit and vegetables, she had an abundance of fresh products in her kitchen.
 Under the guidance of her husband, an avid gourmet, she learned to cook by taking cooking courses at the School of Commerce and self-study.
 By 1962, she was cookery correspondent of the Irish Farmers Journal.
 Originally the Irish Farmers Journal was a publication of Macra na Feirme.
-Myrtle Allen was very active in this young farmers' organisation, eventually becoming Vice President for the Munster Region of the National Council of Macra na Feirme in 1959.
+Myrtle Allen was very active in this young farmers' organisation, eventually becoming vice president for the Munster Region of the National Council of Macra na Feirme in 1959.
 A bid for the presidency in 1963 was unsuccessful.

 She was married to her husband Ivan until his death in 1998.
 Allen, aged 94, died of pneumonia on 13 June 2018 at Cork University Hospital.

 Culinary career

 In 1964, she decided to start a restaurant in her own dining room dubbed The Yeats Room., as the Allens had several paintings by Jack Yeats.
 Her philosophy of using local artisanal ingredients and changing her menu daily to reflect the best offerings of the season was "revolutionary at the time."
-She summed up her philosophy of food in the following nine words “local, seasonal, organic, flavoursome, sustainable and superbly cooked food”.
+She summed up her philosophy of food in the following nine words "local, seasonal, organic, flavoursome, sustainable and superbly cooked food".
 Later she changed a few unused rooms into rooms for a guesthouse, which grew into the hotel Ballymaloe is today.
 By the 1960s she and her sous-chef, Darina O'Connell, started giving courses in cooking.
 Later Darina, by then married to Myrtle's son Tim Allen, moved the cookery classes to Kinoith under the name of Ballymaloe Cookery School.

-In 1986 Myrtle Allen was part of founding Euro-toques International and founder of Euro-toques Ireland.
+In 1986, Allen was part of founding Euro-toques International and founder of Euro-toques Ireland.
 Euro-toques is an organisation of professional cooks promoting and protecting Europe's culinary heritage, and defending the quality of local and carefully cooked food.
 She served as president of the international body from 1994 to 1997.

-In 2013 Myrtle Allen was the subject of a documentary, Myrtle Allen: A Life in Food, which aired on RTÉ Television.
+In 2013, Myrtle Allen was the subject of a documentary, Myrtle Allen: A Life in Food, which aired on RTÉ Television.